Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 1. What is the Crypto Tax Regime in India (2026)?

-India taxes virtual digital assets (VDAs) – including cryptocurrencies, NFTs, and tokenised assets – under Section 115BBH of the Income Tax Act.
-The rules, effective since April 1, 2022, remain unchanged in Budget 2026.
-Key provisions: 30% tax on any income from transfer of VDAs, no deduction except the cost of acquisition, and no set‑off of losses from one VDA against another or against any other income.
+India taxes virtual digital assets (VDAs) — including cryptocurrencies, NFTs, and tokenised assets — under Section 115BBH of the Income Tax Act.
+The rules, effective since April 1, 2022, remain substantially unchanged in Budget 2026.
+The key provisions are: 30% tax on any income from the transfer of VDAs, no deduction except the cost of acquisition, and no set‑off of losses from one VDA against another or against any other income.
 Additionally, 1% TDS is deducted on every VDA transfer exceeding ₹10,000 in a financial year (₹50,000 for specified persons).
 This TDS is credited against your final tax liability when you file your ITR.
-There is no grandfathering, and no indexation benefit.
-Therefore, crypto is taxed more harshly than equity, debt, or gold.
+There is no grandfathering and no indexation benefit.
+Therefore, crypto is taxed more harshly than equity, debt, or gold in India.

-See our Crypto Sentiment India 2026 for market context.
+See our Crypto Sentiment India 2026 for market context and how taxation affects investor behaviour.

 2. How 1% TDS Works on Crypto Transactions